kova-css/leetcode/(7) Reverse Integer/README.md

 # Intuition

+I'd like to thank **[@maareftam](https://leetcode.com/maareftam/)** for spotting a critical problem in the solution<3.
+This is the fixed solution.

 This one was fairly simple, we even did this in school.
-The main difference was that this problem required that the answer was in a 32-bit limit.
-The main idea is that we have a new empty number and just one-by-one place the last digit of the original to the end of the new one.
+The main difference was that this problem required that the code to run in a 32-bit system.
+The main idea is that we have a new empty number and just one-by-one place the last digit of the original to the end of the new one, while being cautious about stepping over the limit.

 # Approach
-1. Initialize a variable **y** to store the reversed integer, initially set to 0.
+1. Initialize a variable **y** to store the reversed integer.
+Set it to 0 initially.
-2. Check if the input integer **x** is negative.
-If it is, set a boolean variable **minus** to true and convert **x** to its absolute value.
-3. In a while loop, iterate until **x** becomes 0.
-In each iteration:
+2. Iterate until the input integer **x** becomes 0.
+3. Within each iteration:
+  - Check if **y** is going to exceed the range of a 32-bit signed integer (**INT32_MAX** or **INT32_MIN**) after multiplying by 10.
+If so, return 0.
-    - Multiply **y** by 10 and add the last digit of **x** (obtained by **x % 10**) to **y**.
+  -  Multiply **y** by 10 and add the least significant digit of **x** to **y** by calculating **x % 10**.
-    - Update **x** by integer division (**x /= 10**) to remove the last digit.
+  - Update x by dividing it by 10 to remove the least significant digit.
-4. After the loop, check if the reversed integer **y** exceeds the range of 32-bit signed integer (**INT32_MIN** and **INT32_MAX**).
-If it does, return 0.
+4. After the iteration, return the final value of **y** as the reversed integer.
-5. Return the reversed integer **y** as the result.
-If the original number was negative, multiply **y** by -1.

-The approach involves extracting the digits from the input integer **x** one by one using modulo operations, then constructing the reversed integer **y** by multiplying it by 10 and adding the next digit.
-Finally, the range of the resulting reversed integer is checked, and the appropriate sign is applied based on the original number.

-It's worth noting that the code uses a **long long** data type for **y** to handle cases where the reversed integer might exceed the range of a 32-bit integer during the intermediate calculations.
+This approach reverses the given integer by iteratively extracting the least significant digit from **x** and appending it to the reversed integer **y**.
+The check for integer overflow is performed to ensure that the reversed integer remains within the range of a 32-bit signed integer.

 # Complexity
 - Time complexity: